Budva Gay Travel

 Budva Gay Beaches

 Visiting Sveti Nikola Island was one of my favorite days in Budva.
-My gay friend Martin and I hunted for a secluded spot and enjoyed the clear Budva sea.
+My friend Martin and I hunted for a secluded spot and enjoyed the clear Budva sea.
 Get there earlier in the day, as the island closes down at sunset.

 Restaurants in Budva

 Konoba Portun was my favorite restaurant in Budva.
 I had some amazing sesame-crusted grilled tuna.
 The house wine sufficed as it was local Montenegrin wine.

-Budva Gay Bars
+Budva Gay Bars & Nightlife

-Budva Travel Tips
+Budva Gay Travel Tips

 At bars or pubs in Montenegro, it is common to receive tiny individual receipts for every drink you order.
 Waiters expect you to keep these on the table.
 They count them at the end to compile your total order.
 I made the mistake of using these as napkins one time!